Digital Engagements that Help Sports Teams Score Big with Fans

 In light of hockey season, it only makes sense to start with a hockey-inspired mechanic.
 The “flick” mechanic is often used by hockey sponsors, and teams to activate their sponsorships and engage consumers.
-In the following case studies, Budweiser/NHL and Sport Check/Edmonton Oilers used “flick to win” mechanics to activate their hockey sponsorships.
+In the following case study, Sport Check/Edmonton Oilers used our “flick to win” mechanic to activate their hockey sponsorship.

 Sport Chek needed an in-arena digital activation to promote their sponsorship of the Edmonton Oilers while engaging fans and driving them to retail.
 By leveraging SPRY, they were able to invite fans to enter, via microsite, to win over 850 prizes on their smartphone by digitally shooting (flicking) a puck on a goalie.
 All prizes were claimed onsite at one of three prize stations operated by Sport Chek Advisors.
 Click here to see it in action.

 However, this digital engagement is useful for a number of sports-related activities, including football and soccer.
 The same tactic is transferrable to a variety of sports, for example adidas recently ran their “Kick to Win” campaign.
 As you can see in the video demo, the “flick” mechanic is for FIFA World Cup soccer fans.

 Again, Nestle ran a similar program for their NFL sponsorship, where fans flicked a football to score a field goal.
 Those who successfully flicked their football through the uprights won a NFL/Kit Kat limited edition prize pack.

 To promote their NFL sponsorship, New Era wanted to run a national campaign to increase sales while promoting New Era as the Official Headwear of the NFL.
 Football fans across North America were invited to enter for the chance to win a trip for two to Super Bowl 50 and 1 of 150 limited-edition prize packs by playing a Memory Matching game that featured New Era/NFL products.